siemens/fluffi/getting_started.md

 sudo iptables -t nat -A POSTROUTING -o ens33 -j MASQUERADE
 ```
 Note that iptables rules do not typically survive a reboot of the machine and you have to either persist these, or run the above commands again after restarting your master.

+Please note: We strongly disencourage connecting FLUFFI to an untrusted network (see also the Operational Security section below)

 ## A Note On Operational Security